DaetwylerStephan/multi-scale-image-analysis/docs/HopkinsStatistics.rst

 To analyze the distribution of macrophages over time in an entire zebrafish larvae, we applied the `Hopkins statistics <https://journal.r-project.org/articles/RJ-2022-055/>`_.
-A high value of the Hopkins statistics H indicates indicates that the underlying data shows a high cluster tendency, e.g. H>0.75 indicates a cluster tendency at the 90% confidence level.
+A high value of the Hopkins statistics H indicates that the underlying data shows a high cluster tendency, e.g., H>0.75 indicates a cluster tendency at the 90% confidence level.

 Zebrafish volume approximation
 ==============================

 The Hopkins statistics requires the simulation of random points.
-To do this, we obtained the 3D zebrafish volume V as a space for possible locations of macrophages to compare the observed spatial distribution (real positions) against randomly generated distributions (random positions).
+To do this, we obtained an approximation of the 3D zebrafish volume as a space for possible locations of macrophages.
+With these positions, we could compare the real observed spatial distribution (real positions) against randomly generated distributions (random positions).

-To run the ImageJ macro, drag and drop the generate_fish_outline_forSegmentation_percentile.ijm file into Fiji and modify the imagename, parentfolder (where all timepoints are saved), savefolder (where to save the 3D stacks with the volume) and savefolder_max (where the maximum intensity projections of the 3D stacks) are saved..
+To obtain the zebrafish volume, we wrote an ImageJ macro.
+To run it, drag and drop the ``generate_fish_outline_forSegmentation_percentile.ijm`` file into Fiji and modify the imagename, parentfolder (where all timepoints are saved), savefolder (where to save the 3D stacks with the volume) and savefolder_max (where the maximum intensity projections of the 3D stacks for quick visualization) are saved.

 .. code-block:: java